 For a theatre company, for instance, it could be to remind them that a show they expressed an interest in seeing isn’t going to play forever so they should hurry up and check their calendars, chat with their spouses or coordinate with their friends and buy their tickets before it’s too late.

 For best results, most effective PPC campaigns will leverage all the other channels we’ve discussed.

-Do it yourself: if you are a registered non-profit, you are eligible to receive $10,000 of free advertising a month with Google Adwords.
+Do it yourself: if you are a registered non-profit, you are eligible to receive $10,000 of free advertising a month with the Google Ads Grant.
 There are some restrictions that reveal that Google is not just doing this out of the goodness of their machine-learning hearts.
 But with the right strategy, you could use most if not all of that.

 Building a digital marketing strategy

 All of this may seem like a lot.
 That’s because it is.

 Large companies with millions of dollars in budget have entire teams running their digital marketing strategies.

 And even they often outsource to marketing agencies because there’s always more to do than time to do it in.

 Start simple.
 Don’t try to do everything and end up spreading yourself too thin and creating mediocre content just to maintain something.
 In everything you do, simplify so you can make it better.